Getting More Kitchen Space

 If you simply have no way of getting more space, you can work with the available space to make it seem larger than it really is, and in the process make it work better.

 The very first thing to do is unclutter.
 Clutter makes any space seem smaller.
 Small kitchens seem to accumulate stuff sitting on the countertops because there often is no other place to conveniently store it.
 This clutter breaks up sightlines and contributes to making the room seem smaller.

 Learning the secrets (which are not that secret) to effective kitchen storage can be a big part of the solution to the smallness problem.

 You may want to invest in fixtures and cabinets that make existing storage more efficient such as rollout shelves, tilt-out bins, and lazy susans.
 Hanging cabinets and cabinets under the counters will help provide you extra storage space where you can hide items away.

-With careful planning, out of sight storage can be designed to hide all the mess and keep the lines of the kitchen sleek, straight and unencumbered.
-If there is more stuff to put away than there are places to put the stuff, it's time to reevaluate what you really need in your kitchen and what can be reassigned to basement, attic, and garage.
+With careful planning, out-of-sight storage can be designed to hide all the mess and keep the lines of the kitchen sleek, straight and unencumbered.
+If there is more stuff to put away than there are places to put the stuff, it's time to reevaluate what you really need in your kitchen and what can be reassigned to the basement, attic, or garage.

 Make Bold Use of Not-So-Bold Color

 Color plays a very important role when it comes to creating the illusion of more space.
 Light tones will work better for your small kitchen.
 You can safely complement these with touches of darker hues, but avoid overdoing it.